 Does My Insurance Cover Any Urgent Care Alternatives?

 If you use Statcare Urgent Care, you have the option of skipping a trip to urgent care altogether and using our Telemedicine service instead.
-It is covered by most insurance providers, and if you aren’t covered, it will only cost you $60 for a single appointment.
+Most insurance providers cover telecare.
+But, if yours doesn’t, it will only cost you $60 for a single appointment.

 Of course, for some of our services, Telemedicine doesn’t work.
 For example, physical exams, X-rays and vaccines cannot be done electronically.
 But if you have questions or need a quick prescription for an illness that isn’t life-threatening, Telemedicine might be the best option for you.

 Insurance can be tricky, and most patients don’t know who to ask when they have a question about coverage.
 We want to make access to information about health insurance coverage more convenient and comprehensive.
-That’s why we tried to answer some of the most frequently asked questions.
+So, we are answering some of the most frequently asked questions.
 If you have specific questions, we suggest contacting your insurance provider and having one of their knowledgeable staff give you clarification.
 It’s the best way to avoid extra charges you didn’t plan for.

 If you have more general questions about urgent care and insurance, please feel free to contact us at any time.